 I'm not a patient person.
 I stare at kettles wondering why they haven’t boiled yet.
 I finish all my fries before I get home from picking up takeout.
 And I skip the ingredients list in recipes, shrugging off any notion that I should prep everything before cooking.
 Instead of doing my mise en place, I gather only what I need for each step.
 I dice, smash, and open cans on the fly, running to the fridge when I need to find and prep whatever I need next.
 (I’ve burned a lot of garlic cooking this way.)

 Or at least I used to.
-The Oxo Good Grips Mini Angled Measuring Cup changed my unruly ways.
+The OXO Good Grips Mini Angled Measuring Cup changed my unruly ways.
 I first bought a few of them for barista competitions (yes, they're a real thing; there’s even a movie about them).
-At first, I only found them handy for measuring volume when pulling a shot of espresso, but I soon realized that a set of these lovely little cups makes prep work a joy.
+Initially, I only found them handy for measuring volume when pulling a shot of espresso, but I soon realized that a set of these lovely little cups makes prep work a joy.

 Of course they're very real liquid measuring cups as well, with demarcations for cups, ounces, tablespoons, and milliliters, making them perfect for parceling out ingredients like oils, syrups, condiments, water, etc. Each mini measuring cup holds two ounces (which is four tablespoons, or 1/4 cup), and has an angled measuring scale so you can measure things by looking down into the cup from above, although you can also read the measurements by peering through the side, as you would with more conventional measuring cups.